hat-open/hat-monitor/docs/monitor.rst

     * `data`

         JSON serializable data representing arbitrary information that correspond to the component.
 This property is assigned by client.

     * `rank`

         Component's rank - used by `Blessing algorithm`_.
-This property is initially assigned by local Monitor Server but can later be changed only by local Monitor Server.
+This property is initially assigned by local Monitor Server.
+Changes of this property value is available as part of local Monitor Server's UI.

     * `blessing_req`